Guest Services & Amenities

 ADA Compliant Accommodations

-Rooms designed for guests with physical disabilities are available at El Tovar, Kachina, Thunderbird, Maswik North, Maswik South and Yavapai East.
+Rooms designed for guests with physical disabilities are available at El Tovar, Kachina, Thunderbird, Maswik North, and Maswik South.
 To see available ADA-compliant rooms check the “ADA/Accessible Rooms” box in the online reservations application or call Central Reservations at (888) 297-2757.

 Bank & ATM

-Chase Bank and 24-hour ATM are located at Market Plaza (adjacent to Yavapai Lodge).
+Chase Bank and 24-hour ATM are located at Market Plaza.

 Open year-round.
 Call 928-638-2437.